rickbronson/Hacking-the-Infomir-MAG254/README.md

 ```
 Password: 930920

 2. It has the ability to run either NAND or NAND2 banks.
-Once I updated it I could only login when running NAND2
+Once I updated it I could only login when running NAND2.
+To change NAND banks, hold down the menu button (lower left of the 4 buttons surrounding the OK button) while rebooting.

 3. Links you might find useful